 Milolii Beach, Hawaii

 Next on our list is not an island, but a beach.
 We know what you are thinking, what could be so special about a beach?
-However, this place is one of a kind.
-Especially for those who are looking for that completely serene, tourist free, untouched and wild place that only a few people have ever visited.
+However, this place is one of a kind, especially for those who are looking for that completely serene, tourist-free, untouched, and wild place that only a few people have ever visited.
 Milolii Beach in Hawaii is a place just like that.
-It’s only accessible by sea.
-Off limits to commercial boat operators and a part of the Napali Coast State Wilderness Park.
-Milolii Beach is private heaven that has kept his authenticity completely.
+It’s only accessible by sea, off-limits to commercial boat operators, and a part of the Napali Coast State Wilderness Park.
+Milolii Beach is a private heaven that has kept his authenticity completely.

 Playa del Amor, Mexico